tupol/spark-tools/docs/format-converter.md

   - the input file(s) path
   - it can be a local file or an hdfs file or an hdfs compatible file (like s3 or wasb)
   - it accepts patterns like `hdfs://some/path/2018-01-*/hours=0*/*`
+- `FormatConverter.input.schema` *Optional*
+  - this is an optional parameter that represents the json Apache Spark schema that should be enforced on the input data
+  - this schema can be easily obtained from a `DataFrame` by calling the `prettyJson` function
+  - due to it's complex structure, this parameter can not be passed as a command line argument, but it can only be passed through the `application.conf` file
 - `FormatConverter.output.path` **Required**
   - the output folder path
   - it can be a local file or an hdfs file or an hdfs compatible file (like s3 or wasb)